ml-struct-bio/cryodrgn/README.md

     $ cryodrgn parse_pose_csparc cryosparc_P27_J3_005_particles.cs -o pose.pkl -D 300

-The `-D` argument should be set to the box size of the original consensus reconstruction (before any downsampling).
+**Note:** The `-D` argument should be the box size of the consensus refinement (and not the downsampled images from step 1) so that the units for translation shifts are parsed correctly.

-**Note:** Poses should be obtained from a C1 consensus refinement!
-(See https://github.com/zhonge/cryodrgn/issues/21)

 ### 3. Parse CTF parameters from a .star/.cs file

-CryoDRGN expects CTF parameters in be stored a binary pickle format (`.pkl`).
+CryoDRGN expects CTF parameters to be stored in a binary pickle format (`.pkl`).
 Use the `parse_ctf_star` or `parse_ctf_csparc` command to extract the relevant CTF parameters from a `.star` file or a `.cs` file, respectively.

 Example usage for a .star file: